tomohung/tomohung.github.io.octopress/source/_posts/2015-05-07-reflection-to-tealeaf-course3-week8-1.markdown

 #ATDD for payment view

-The process for `admin views payment` is not very complex, so we can just write the spec outside-in, some also called this `ATDD`.
+The process for `admin views payment` is not very complex, so we can just write the spec outside-in, some also call this `ATDD`.

 Here is a post talking about the [differences between TDD, ATDD, BDD](http://gaboesquivel.com/blog/2014/differences-between-tdd-atdd-and-bdd/).